 Making the Salad

-- Cooking the pasta.
-Bring 4 quarts of water to a boil.
+- Bring 4 quarts of water to a boil.
 Stir in 2 tablespoons of kosher salt until dissolved.
 Pour in the dried pasta and cook until al dente.
-Read the instructions on the pasta box and start checking the pasta after 5 minutes of cooking.
+Read the instructions on the box and start checking it after 5 minutes of cooking.
 Remember that pasta plumps up as it cooks.

 - Making the ice bath.
-While the pasta is cooking, get your ice bath ready.
+While it is cooking, get your ice bath ready.
 Find a large bowl and fill it 1/2 way with cold water and add 2 cups of ice.
-Once the pasta is done cooking, drain in a colander.
-Rinse with cold water then shock the pasta in an ice bath of 50% water and 50% ice cubes by submerging the colander.
-This will stop the pasta from cooking and will cool it quicker.
+Once it is done cooking, drain in a colander.
+Rinse with cold water then shock it in an ice bath of 50% water and 50% ice cubes by submerging the colander.
+This will stop it from cooking and will cool it quicker.
 Let the pasta drain and cool for at least 5 minutes.

 - Chilling the salad.
 Cover with plastic wrap and chill in the fridge for 30 minutes to 2 hours.
 It’s best at 2 hours.

 - Adjusting the seasonings.
 Before serving, toss the salad.
-A lot of the dressing will have been absorbed by the pasta and some of it will have settled in the bottom of the bowl.
+A lot of the dressing will have been absorbed by the noodles and some of it will have settled in the bottom of the bowl.
 Taste and adjust the seasonings.
 Shake the dressing, if in a mason jar or whisk it if it’s in a bowl.
-Pour 1/4 cup of Italian dressing on to the salad, sprinkle on salt, black pepper, sugar, basil and oregano.
+Pour 1/4 cup of Italian dressing on, sprinkle on salt, black pepper, sugar, basil and oregano.
 Toss.
 Taste.
 Any remaining dressing can be stored covered in the fridge in an airtight container for up to 3 days.

 - Adding the garnishes.
 Add any garnishes like basil leaves and a sprinkle of Parmesan cheese and enjoy!